Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 The extension of this idea is that all the way from the genesis block to the latest block, every input is deleted along with its referenced output.

 Both the set of unspent outputs (UTXO) and transaction kernels are extremely compact.
-This has important consequences; The blockchain a node needs to maintain is very small, as well as the amount of information that needs to be transferred when a new node joins the network.
+This has important consequences; The blockchain a node needs to maintain is very small, as well as the amount of information transferred when a new node joins the network.

 ## Conclusion